Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 The examples in this tutorial include webpages, webpages without dates, blog posts, and reports.

 To list an author, type the name in reverse order.
 Type the last name, a comma, and the first name, followed by a period.
 If the author's middle name or initial is given, include it after the first name.
-For organizational authors, simply list the name of the organization, capitalizing all important words.
+For organizational authors, simply list the name of the organization, capitalizing all major words.

 Bibliography Example: